Department: Pathobiology and Population Sciences

 Ingham V, Williams A & Bate C (2014) Glimepiride reduces CD14 expression and cytokine production from macrophages Journal of Neuroinflammation 11:115.

 Bate C & Williams A. (2012) Neurodegeneration is induced by the clustering of sialic acid-containing glycosylphosphatidylinositol anchors of prion proteins.
-The Journal of Biological Chemistry in press
+The Journal of Biological Chemistry

 Bate C & Williams A. (2011) Amyloid-β-induced synapse damage is mediated via cross-linkage of cellular prion proteins.
 The Journal of Biological Chemistry 286, 37955 - 37963.